cleverhans-lab/cleverhans/tutorials/mnist_tutorial.md

 The second part evaluates the accuracy of the model on adversarial examples in a similar way than described previously for legitimate examples.
-It should be lower than the previous accuracy you obtained.
+It should be significantly lower than the previous accuracy you obtained.

 ## Improving robustness using adversarial training